Yachting and Boating Glossary of Terms

 Commission.
 The fee a yacht’s owner pays to a charter broker for booking a charter.
 Note - the charterer does not pay the charter broker’s commission directly.

 Crew.
 The team that operates your charter yacht.
-The crew can includes a captain plus any combination of: mate, deckhand, stewardess, engineer and chef.
-Some crew have additional skills such as wellness/massage therapy and scuba instruction.
+The crew can include a captain plus any combination of: mate, deckhand, stewardess, engineer and chef.
+Some crew has additional skills such as wellness/massage therapy and scuba instruction.

 Crewed charter.
 The charter of a yacht that has a permanent crew aboard who run and manage all aspects of the yacht and charter.
 See more about Crewed Charter.

 CYBA.
 Charter Yacht Broker Association, one of the primary professional organizations for reputable charter brokers.

 Corsica.
 A French island north of Sardinia.